Air Force tops Navy 23-3 on day of rememberance - NewsBreak

 Air Force tops Navy 23-3 on day of rememberance

-ANNAPOLIS, Md.
-(AP) — Brad Roberts ran for two touchdowns and Haaziq Daniels added one, and Air Force held Navy to one first down before the fourth quarter in a 23-3 victory.
-This was the earliest meeting in series history between these teams.
-It was scheduled for Saturday so it would be played on the 20th anniversary of the 9/11 terrorist attacks.
-Roberts ran for a 3-yard TD in the second quarter, and Daniels scored on a 28-yard run in the final minute of the third.
-That was plenty of offense for Air Force on a day the Falcons held Navy without a completed pass through the first three quarters.localnews8.com
+ANNAPOLIS, Md. — No matter the result, this was going to be a special day to play football for Air Force or Navy.
+Brad Roberts ran for two touchdowns and Haaziq Daniels added one, and Air Force held the Midshipmen to one first down before the fourth quarter in a 23-3 victory Saturday.
+The outcome always matters between these two teams — but this game was significant because the two service academies were playing on the 20th anniversary of the 9/11 terrorist attacks.www.gjsentinel.com

 Comments / 0